karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 }
 ```

-I then rename the file to reflect the rearrangement, in my case to _import_ossl-spectra_sweden-LUCAS_nir_460-1050_10.json_, where:
+Rename the file to reflect the rearrangement, in my case to _import_ossl-spectra_sweden-LUCAS_nir_460-1050_10.json_, where:

 - _sweden_ is the region,
 - _LUCAS_ the source dataset,